bytedance/g3/g3proxy/doc/configuration/resolvers/c_ares.rst

 c_ares
 ======

-This is the resolver based on c-ares library.
+This is the resolver based on c-ares dns library.

 server
 ------